Advocacy

 Global Compact on Refugees

-In 2018, facing record global displacement, UNHCR led the development of a new international framework to address the global refugee crisis with more predictable planning systems and fairer burden sharing across the international community.
+In 2018, facing record global displacement, UNHCR led the development of a new international framework to improve the response to refugee situations with more predictable planning systems and fairer burden sharing across the international community.

 The result was the Global Compact on Refugees, a new blueprint for global action to address displacement which was adopted by the United Nations General Assembly.
 The Global Compact ushered in a new opportunity to build more sustainable solutions for refugees and provide meaningful support to the countries that host refugee populations.